jovicazaric/border-surveillance/README.md

-"# Border surveillance app for Serbia and Bosnia and Herzegovina based on public services"
+### Border surveillance app
+- For Serbia and Bosnia and Herzegovina
+- React native app
+- Based on public services